Collaborative LawThis is an advertisement

 Cincinnati Collaborative Divorce Lawyers Committed to Reaching Fair Resolutions

 Although collaborative law may seem like a relatively new process, it has been used to successfully and amicably resolve divorce issues for many years.
 The Ohio Collaborative Law statute went into effect in 2012, but prior to that the collaborative process was practiced by contract.
-Experienced attorneys Deborah L. McPartlin, Gayle M. Warm, and Randal S. Bloch are all trained collaborative practitioners in the state of Ohio.
+Experienced attorneys Deborah L. McPartlin, Gayle M. Warm, Randal S. Bloch, and Rachel S. Pickard, are all trained collaborative practitioners in the state of Ohio.

 What Is Collaborative Law?